gvwilson/thirdbit/src/fiction/makers-return/index.md

 A moment later the green light on its end blinked off.

 "That's mine!"
-Sindy protested,
-but Special Blazes ignored her.
+Sindy protested as the tiger pocketed the device.

-"Nice trick, boss," the crocodile said admiringly.
+"Nice trick, boss," the crocodile said from a few paces away.
 "Do I get to shoot something now?"

-Sindy felt fury rising in her as the Operator turned his back on her.
+Sindy felt fury rising in her as Special Blazes turned away from her.
 That was *hers*!
-Special or not, he had no right to take it from her!
+Operator or not, he had no right to take it from her!
 And Violet needed her help!

+FIXME: need to foreshadow her secret practice sessions.

 Something stirred inside her,
 something deeper and larger than her anger.
-Suddenly she was aware of the two bots beside her and the tech on Special Blazes' chest and the little echo of it in his hand.
+Suddenly she could *feel* the two bots beside her and the tech on Special Blazes' chest and the little echo of it in his hand.
-She had felt this before,
-when she had accidentally set off Special Blazes' tech and injured Special Leaf, but this time was different.
+She had felt this sensation before, when she had accidentally set off Special Blazes' tech and injured Special Leaf, but this time was different.
-She clung to it the way she had clung to Beevy and reached out.

-There.
+This time all the practicing she had been doing in secret in her room put *her* in control.

+There,
-Right in front of her.
+right in front of her.
-It was so big she hadn't even noticed it at first, but it was simple, too.
+It was so big she hadn't even noticed it at first, but as terrifying as it was, it was just another piece of tech.
-*Let go!* she thought,
+*Let go!* she ordered.
-not realizing she was shouting the words as well.
 *Let go __now__!*

 The tentacles froze.
 *Let!
 Go!* she repeated,
-putting everything she had behind the two words.
+not realizing that she was shouting the words as well as thinking them.

-The tentacles began slithering back down the side of the ark into the swamp.
+The tentacles began to slither back down the side of the ark into the swamp.
 Sindy had just enough time to think,
-"Huh—it worked,"
+*Huh—it worked,*
 before she collapsed on the ground.

 </section>